1Hive/gardens-ui/README.md

 # Gardens UI  <a href="https://gardens.1hive.org/"><img align="right" src=".github/assets/gardens.svg" height="80px" /></a>

-### Gardens are secure digital economies run by the community members that make them valuable.
+## Gardens are secure digital economies run by the community members that make them valuable.

 <a href="https://gardens.1hive.org/#/"><img src=".github/assets/screenshot.png" /></a>

-How to run locally:
+## How to run locally

 #### Clone the repository
 ```